decaporg/decap-cms/website/site/content/docs/widgets.md

 ---
 title: Widgets
 position: 30
-description: "Widgets define the data type and interface for entry fields.
-Netlify CMS comes with several built-in widgets, including:"
 ---

 Widgets define the data type and interface for entry fields.
 Netlify CMS comes with several built-in widgets.
 Click the widget names in the sidebar to jump to specific widget details.
 We’re always adding new widgets, and you can also [create your own](https://www.netlifycms.org/docs/custom-widgets)!